patrickward/dotfiles/readme.md

 3. Topic files are found in `topics/*`.
 Topics are other dotfiles outside of the Zsh configuration.
 4. `.zshenv` will be symlinked to $HOME
 5. Zsh configuration files are found in `zsh/config/*`
+6. Files ending in ".symlink" will be symlinked as hidden files in the user's home (e.g. foo.symlink becomes ~/.foo)
-6. Files are loaded in the following order:
+7. Zsh files are loaded in the following order as part of the Zsh configuration:
    1. `.zshenv` is loaded, and includes:
       1. `zsh/config/path.zsh`
       2. All `topics/**/path.zsh` files